KennethLulie/aws-enterprise-agentic-ai/README.md

 docker-compose build backend && docker-compose up -d backend
 ```

+**Next Phase (1a):** Cloud Deployment - When Phase 0 is complete, Phase 1a deploys the working system to AWS using Terraform (App Runner backend + CloudFront frontend).
+This provides a publicly accessible demo while maintaining local development for rapid iteration.

 ## 📚 Documentation

 - **[PROJECT_PLAN.md](./PROJECT_PLAN.md)** - Complete project plan with all phases, architecture, and implementation details